dakhama-mehdi/Modern_ActiveDirectory/README.md

 ![Logo](Pictures/Logo.png "Logo")

-New experience to give you a gloabl view of Active Directory environment.
+New experience to give you an overview of Active Directory environment from beautiful interactive HTML report
-### Features
-From a beautiful interactive report HTML we can :
+### What can i do with :
 - [ ] View key indicators
 - [ ] Inventory of Active Directory
 - [ ] Browse safely Active directory essential objects